 Lib Tech is back with another Travis Rice pro model, this one is called the T. Rice Gold Member Splitboard What is it that makes this splitboard tick?
 Find out in my review below:

-Lib Tech T. Rice Gold Member Splitboard Review
+Lib Tech Gold Member Splitboard Review

-When it comes to the descent the T. Rice Gold Member Splitboard is in a category of it’s own.
-Which makes total sense as if Travis Rice is putting his name behind this board, this is the sort of splitboard he would actual use in the backcountry.
+When it comes to the descent the T. Rice Gold Member Splitboard is in a category of its own.
+Which makes total sense as if Travis Rice is putting his name behind this board, this is the sort of splitboard he would actually use in the backcountry.
 Perhaps he does, perhaps he doesn’t?
 But this board surely rides the way Travis does, heck you can buy it and ride like Travis.
 Enough Said?

 All kidding aside what makes this splitboard a blast to ride is the C2* profile which offers a nice blend of rocker/camber.
 Toss in a directional shape with a tapered swallow tail design, and the Lib Tech Gold Member splitboard is built for riding powder.